 |Where was Jeremiah Newton, the S.V.A.
 Vice-President?
 S.V.A.
 Answer: Representing the STONEWALL Veterans' Association in St. Louis, Missouri, leading their Gay Pride Parade and speaking at their GLBT rally!
 And, where was Williamson, S.V.A.
 President?
 Remember the photo credit: taking many photos (at many special stop points).
 Remember, we have some Stonewall Vetz who prefer to walk with the S.V.A. contingency such as John-Paul Ranieri (in from Wisconsin), Mark Zatlow (in from California), Keith Lonesome (up from Brooklyn), Carl Keller (down from Connecticut) and Jack Ramos (with Gay activist sign).
 The S.V.A. cannot even accommodate all of their Stonewall Vetz with seven cars!!!!!!!|

-parade, had to as usual fight Heritage of Pride ("HOP"), the parade
+parade, had to, as usual, fight the Heritage of Pride

 organizers, to get vehicle permits for our convertible cars, especially

-to transport the alleged "heroes" of the GLBT community who are senior
+to transport the alleged "heroes" of the G.L.B.T. community, those who

 elders (75+), disabled (can't walk),